Dear Sisters and Community,

 The Detroit Health Department is proud to announce SisterFriends Detroit, a volunteer effort to encourage better birth outcomes by supporting pregnant women and their families during pregnancy and for one year after baby’s birth.

-SisterFriends is not a program.
-It is a grassroots community volunteer movement that helps moms access the over 100 programs in Detroit focused on maternal child health and infant mortality reduction.
+SisterFriends Detroit is not a new program, it is a grassroots community volunteer movement that helps moms access over 100 programs in Detroit focused on maternal child health and infant mortality reduction.
 Created by Kathryn Hall-Trujillo, the Birthing Project volunteer mentor model is the only prenatal care access model created by a woman of color with women of color in mind.
 By building a community of support for our pregnant mothers, we believe we can work to improve birth outcomes and infant mortality in the Detroit.

 - We are our own answer.